microsoft/appcenter-sdk-android/README.md

 ## 7. Troubleshooting

-* How long to wait for Analytics data to appear on the dashboard?
+* How long to wait for Analytics data to appear on the portal?

-* How long to wait for crashes to appear on the dashboard?
+* How long to wait for crashes to appear on the portal?

 * Do I need to include all the libraries?
 Is there anything included by default?
   No, you can just include Sonoma modules that interests you.
 Once you integrate any module, Sonoma Core module will be included by default which contains logic for persistence, forwarding etc.

-* Can't see crashes on the dashboard
+* Can't see crashes on the portal

 * Check if the App Secret used to start the SDK matches the App Secret in Sonoma portal.